Going into hospital

 - If you are over 60 and an owner occupier or private tenant or leaseholder: for advice about your entitlement to benefits contact Home Sweet Home (external link) from Metropolitan Housing - telephone: 020 3535 4700

-- See Haricare for general Financial Advice
+- See Haricare for other organisations providing financial advice

 If you go into hospital or for a short stay in a residential or nursing home, you will need someone to look after your pet.